scyyh11/PaddleOCR/docs/version3.x/inference_engine.en.md

 # Inference Engine and Configuration

-PaddleOCR 3.5 introduces a unified inference-engine configuration mechanism: use `engine` to select the underlying inference backend, and use `engine_config` to pass backend-specific settings.
+PaddleOCR 3.5 introduces a unified inference-engine configuration mechanism: use `engine` to select the underlying inference engine, and use `engine_config` to pass engine-specific settings.
 This mechanism applies to both individual models and pipelines.

 If `engine` is not explicitly specified, the default behavior remains the same as in earlier versions: except for a few scenarios such as high-performance inference and generative AI client request features, PaddleOCR uses the Paddle framework for inference in most cases.
 If `engine` is explicitly specified, initialization follows the selected engine first.

 ## 1. What Is an Inference Engine

 In PaddleOCR, an inference engine refers to the underlying runtime used to execute a model.
 It determines which runtime loads and runs the model.
-You can think of it as "the backend actually used during model inference."
+You can think of it as "the engine actually used during model inference."
 When using an inference engine, users usually only need to care about two things:

 - which type of inference engine to use;
 - how to configure the inference engine.